Log in

 Rachel Thomas, George Fox University (Oregon)

-Kathryn Kramer, C.M.
-Russell Museum (Montana)
+Kathryn Kramer, K.M.
+Kramer Consulting (Montana)

 Erin Passehl Stoddart, Michigan State University Libraries (Michigan)

-• 21 Oct 2021 11:40 PM | Deleted user
+• 13 Mar 2022 3:41 PM | Deleted user

-Northwest Archivists, Inc. is excited to share that the #ACENSUSII #AllArchivistsSurvey is now live!
-This is a major nationwide survey of the archives profession.
-It aims to gather information from every archivist and community memory worker in the US on their demographics, educational backgrounds, job placements, and salaries, as well as perspectives on key issues in the field.
 A*CENSUS II findings will be shared widely with the profession, and the more people who participate, the stronger the data and resulting action will be.
 Your story.
 Our future.

-The All Archivists Survey is funded by the Institute of Museum and Library Services and
+The Archives Administrators Survey is funded by the Institute of Museum and Library Services (https://www.facebook.com/USIMLS/) and was collaboratively developed by the Society of American Archivists (https://www.facebook.com/archivists/), Ithaka S+R (https://sr.ithaka.org/), and the A*CENSUS II working group.

 If you have questions about the survey or require technical assistance, please contact Ithaka S+R by sending an email to surveys@ithaka.org.